 |CMP SCI 4250||Programming Languages||3|

 |CMP SCI 5500||Software Engineering||3|

 Students having prior similar courses may apply for a waiver if the course was passed at the undergraduate level (students will replace the core course with another) or credit if the course was passed at the graduate level.
-Students may also request a waiver based on demonstrated similar experience or a combination of courses and experience.
+Students may also request a waiver based on a demonstrated similar experience or a combination of courses and experience.

-Students may choose to write an M.S. thesis under the direction of a faculty member in the Department of Mathematics and Computer Science (CMP SCI 6900).
+Students may choose to write an M.S. thesis under the direction of a faculty member in the Department of Computer Science (CMP SCI 6900).
 A student writing an M.S. thesis must defend the thesis in an oral exam administered by a committee of three department members which includes the thesis director.

 Additionally, students must attend at least five different seminars or colloquium presentations in the department prior to applying for graduation.